RahinAshraf/Mockingbirds/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Design Decisions
+- Mapbox Navigation Package has issues with turn by turn direction.
+    - A turn by turn navigation can only be used once in an app run and cannot edit the state of the journey.
+    - Could not do redirecting with flutter_mapbox_navigation as there is an open bug with the app ()
+    - Resorted to using polyline navigation
+-